Date: Friday, 26 September 2025; 48th Annual Day.

 World Maritime Day is annually celebrated around the world for the following purposes:

-- to raise awareness about the importance of the maritime or shipping industry and its vital contribution towards the global economy.
+- to raise awareness about the importance of the maritime or shipping industry and its vital contribution to the global economy.

 - to honor and appreciate the tireless work of the maritime industry workers.